PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 Sher Shah Suri, the celebrated Afghan military leader who established the Sur Empire in India by dethroning the Mughal emperor Humayun in 1541, built a strong fortified complex at Rohtas, a strategic site on the crossroads of the Punjab plains, Himalayan foothills, and Potochar Plateau.
 It is on the main route of the famous Grand Trunk Road connecting Bengal on the east with the Peshawar Valley in the west and is ideally suited to control the movement of armies, people, and goods through the narrow path in the Salt Range.

 It is perched on jagged cliffs over a verdant valley.
 Engineered to withstand gunpowder warfare which had arrived in India with Babur and his Turkish cannons it is perched on jagged rock faces protected by deep ravines on all sides.
-It had the capacity to hold 30,000 troops.
+It could hold 30,000 troops.
 With walls as high as 20 and 12m thick, it was never taken by storm and has survived intact to the present day.
-The main 70-hectare fortifications consist of more than four kilometers of massive masonry walls, lined with 68 bastions and pierced at strategic points by 12 monumental gateways.
+The main 70-hectare fortifications consist of more than four kilometres of massive masonry walls, lined with 68 bastions and pierced at strategic points by 12 monumental gateways.

 It follows the contours of its hilltop site.
 An interior wall partitions the inner citadel from the remainder of the fort, and an internal water supply in the form of baolis (stepped wells) gave the fort’s garrison self-sufficiency in water.
 A beautiful mosque known as Shahi Masjid is situated near the Kabuli Gate, and the Haveli (Palatial House) Man Singh was constructed later in the Mughal period.
 Based essentially on Turkish military architecture developed in reaction to the introduction of gunpowder and cannon, it also transformed into a distinct style of its own.